Lawrence Rowe: Playing career

 Rowe made his debut for Jamaica in the 1968–69 cricketing season.
 He then made history on his Test match debut against New Zealand at Sabina Park, Kingston in 1972, scoring 214 and 100 not out, the first time that a cricketer had scored a double and single century on Test debut.
 It also gave him a batting average of 314 after his first Test match.

 During 1974 Rowe scored 302 versus England at Barbados' Kensington Oval.
 This was and still remains the highest score by a West Indian at Kensington Oval.
 He also became one of only four West Indians to have scored a triple century, with the others being Garfield Sobers, Chris Gayle and Brian Lara.

 On his arrival in Australia for the 1975–76 tour Rowe was being hailed as the best batsman in the world.
 A century in his second Test innings in Australia maintained his average at over 70 runs per innings and it seemed to confirm his reputation.
 The team was humiliated by the Australian side over the rest of the series and Rowe never regained his previously devastating form.

 Rowe was a West Indies batting "hero" in the days before Viv Richards.
 He was known to whistle while he batted though he seemed to be a bit injury prone.
 During 1974 he started to suffer from astigmatism along with an allergy to grass.
 As well he dislocated his shoulder while playing against England in 1980.

-Playing between 1972 and 1980, Rowe scored a total of 2,047 runs at an average of 43 in his test match career.
+Playing between 1972 and 1980, Rowe scored a total of 2,047 runs at an average of 43 in his Test career.
 He also featured for the Windies in 11 One Day Internationals.
 Rowe played for Derbyshire in the English County Championship and also joined World Series Cricket, where he scored 175 in one match for the WSC West Indies XI.

-Rowe later captained two rebel tours to South Africa.
-This came during apartheid when the country was isolated from world sport.
+Rowe later captained two rebel tours to South Africa, during apartheid when the country was isolated from world sport.
 The West Indies Cricket Board (WICB) thereafter banned the side's players for life, though this ban was eventually lifted in 1989.
 The Windies rebels twice toured South Africa in both the 1982–83 and 1983–84 seasons.
 While they lost the 50 over and drew the first class contests in their first tour, the Windies rebels went on to win both series in their subsequent tour.
-Soon after such Rowe migrated and permanently settled in Miami, US where he eventually became a successful businessman.
+Soon after, Rowe migrated and permanently settled in Miami, US where he eventually became a successful businessman.

-During the lunch break of the first Test between West Indies and India on 20 June 2011, Rowe was honoured when the Sabina Park stadium was named after him, in a ceremony that also honoured Michael Holding and Courtney Walsh.
+During the lunch break of the first Test between West Indies and India on 20 June 2011, Rowe was honoured when the Sabina Park pavilion was named after him, in a ceremony that also honoured Michael Holding and Courtney Walsh.
 He took the opportunity to apologise on behalf of the rebel West Indian team, saying: